nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <b>Preconditions: Expense exists in expense list.</b>

-<b>Guarantees: All expenses in the expense list will be displayed.</b>
+<b>Guarantees: All expenses in the expense list will be displayed in sorted order.</b>

 <b>MSS</b>
 1. User requests to sort all expenses by descending or ascending order.